Remember, remember! The 5th of November: gunpowder, treason and plot. We know of no reason why fireworks season should ever cost a lot…

 Best bang for your buck

 If you want to make a real night of it, there is nowhere better to head than good old Ally Pally.
-The annual fireworks festival gets bigger every year, and 2017 brings an incredible weekend of entertainment and fiery fun for everyone to enjoy.
-So popular it is being held across two nights, you can arrive in time for the bonfire lighting, watch the incredible parade and enjoy the laser show before the fireworks even begin!
-The parade is an unusual highlight, with fire-eaters, animatronics, flame jets, puppets, dancers and drummers amongst others—and this year’s theme is the Phoenix!
-With adult tickets only costing £11 and child tickets up to the age of you certainly get to make the most of your night!
+The annual fireworks festival has been running for over 150 years and gets bigger every time.
+2019’s display brings an incredible weekend of entertainment and fiery fun for everyone to enjoy.
+So popular it’s being held across two nights, you can arrive in time for the bonfire lighting, watch the incredible circus and choir combo and enjoy the laser show before the fireworks even begin!
+The family area, food stalls and craft beer options will keep you full and there’s movies and a Bier festival for a little extra cost too.
+You can get your tickets for Friday or Saturday here (note: there is no two-day ticket available).

 Fiery family fun

 Morden & Wimbledon Park Bonfire and Fireworks | Nov 2nd & 5th | £8.00 – £10.00

 Especially designed with kids in mind, the Morden and Wimbledon Park fireworks both have two sets of events, with one starting nice and early at 6.30pm.
 After they light the first bonfire, the kid-friendly fireworks will start at 6.45pm.
 The second set of events will begin at 8.30pm followed by a louder display set to the sound of a specially designed setlist.
 There will be plenty of food and drinks as well as a funfair, so the little ones (and the big ones) can have plenty of fun.

 Importantly, family tickets are available for £25 in advance—if you buy at the gate in Morden each person will have to pay £10, including kids, so it’s best to be prepared!
 Also, due to capacity limitations, the only tickets for Wimbledon are online in advance (no on the gate, no early bird).